 Through PIP key activity 3.2.3 the workgroup updated policy 205 Court Hearing Notification and created a template for caregivers to understand their rights and provide updates to the court for the child and youth in their care.
-Implementation was initiated by a statewide memo sent out to agency staff instructing that caregivers will be provided notification of upcoming annual and semi-annual court hearings, and have the ability to provide updates on the foster child/youth.
+Implementation was initiated by a statewide memo sent out to agency staff instructing caregivers will be provided notification of upcoming annual and semi-annual court hearings and can provide updates on the foster child/youth.
 Baseline data was gathered and sent to each child welfare agency using a caregiver survey which was sent out in January of 2021.
-In September 2021, the survey will be redistributed to caregivers to monitor progress.
+In September 2021, the survey was redistributed to caregivers to monitor progress.
+Survey responses indicated that there was an increase of 14.28% in caregivers being notified of their right to attend the Semi-Annual Review and Permanency Hearings, and there was an increase of 17.73% in caregivers being notified of their right to be heard at the Semi-Annual Review and the Permanency Hearings.
+Furthermore, Responses indicated that there was an increase of 22.54% in caregivers' ability to provide information about the child in their care to the court.